9 Free Coaching Assessment Tools And Where To Find Them

 The Big Five

-The Big Five Aspects scale was developed by Dr. Colin DeYoung, Dr. Lena Quilty, and Dr. Jordan B Peterson, author of the famous book 12 Rules For Life.
-These scientists have gathered data from thousands of people across all cultures in the world and have identified five main aspects of human characteristics.
+The Big Five Aspects Scale was developed by Dr. Colin DeYoung, Dr. Lena Quilty, and Dr. Jordan B Peterson, author of 12 Rules For Life.
+These scientists have gathered data from thousands of people across the world and have identified five universal aspects of human characteristics.

-This 100-item test goes beyond the usual dimensions personality quizzes look at and helps individuals to see themselves in a more nuanced way.
-They look at Extraversion, Neuroticism, Agreeableness, Conscientiousness, and Openness to Experience as the five main aspects of personality and further break them down into two variables.
+This 100-item test goes beyond the usual dimensions personality quizzes look at and helps individuals see themselves in a more nuanced way.
+They look at these five personality aspects and break them down into further variables:

-In the end, your clients will receive a detailed report about their character traits that they can use to understand themselves better in their relationships, career, and life in general.
+In the end, your client will receive a detailed report about their character traits that they can use to understand themselves better in their relationships, career, and life in general.

 VIA Inventory of Strengths